 Communications and Outreach Assistant

 Omar Chu is the Communications and Outreach Assistant at the BC Poverty Reduction Coalition, where he helps with social media, designing campaign materials and looking for creative ways to engage the public in the fight against poverty in BC.
 He has a BA in Peace Studies from the University of Bradford, and since coming home, he has done his best to support social movements seeking systemic change.
-Before taking on this new role with the BCPRC, Omar volunteered with the Poverty Free Action Team and with First Call: the BC Child and Youth Advocacy Coalition.
+Omar learned about the BCPRC through his volunteer work with the Poverty Free Action Team and with First Call: the BC Child and Youth Advocacy Coalition.
 He is happiest when he’s hanging out with his cousins, playing hockey, or best of all, playing hockey with his cousins.

 PAST TEAM MEMBERS AND VOLUNTEERS